Kashrut

 Wine plays a central role in Jewish religious life.
 In the days of the Temple, whenever one brought a korban (sacrifice), it had to be accompanied by wine.
 Furthermore, the Gemara teaches that wine epitomizes true happiness, thus the Levi’im only sang shirah (praise and thanks) while wine was being poured on the mizbayach (altar) (Berachot 35a).
-Of course, every Shabbat we commemorate the creation of the World over wine, and on Pesach, the four cups of wine are crucial in re-experiencing the Exodus.
+Of course, every Shabbat we commemorate the creation of the world over wine, and on Purim and Pesach, wine plays a central role.
 While wine figures so prominently in Judaism, making kosher wine is no simple matter.

 Winemaking from A to Z